 Motto: Crescit Eundo (“It Grows as it Goes”)

 - Constructed in 1610, the Palace of the Governors in Santa Fe is the oldest seat of government in the United States.

-- White Sands National Monument contains the largest gypsum dune field in the world.
-The result of water evaporating from transitory lakes with a high mineral content, gypsum deposits are windswept into picturesque white sand dunes spanning 275 square miles.
+- White Sands National Park contains the largest gypsum dune field in the world.
+The result of water evaporating from transitory lakes with high mineral content, gypsum deposits are windswept into picturesque white sand dunes spanning 275 square miles.

 - The Spanish language spoken by close to a quarter of a million people throughout New Mexico and southern Colorado is an ancient dialect that is largely Castilian in origin.

 Smithsonian Magazine, The Clovis Point and the Discovery of America’s First Culture.